 Maria grew up in Portland, Oregon, and has spent time in time in Los Angeles, Iowa City, and Boston.
-She loves gardening.
-If you asked her what her her prayer life looks like, she would tell you it involves conversing with God with busy, dirty hands, or writing.
-She has always been a bit of tech geek, and has generated income through a string of tech jobs from college to the present.
+She loves gardening and her prayer life involves conversing with God with busy, dirty hands, or writing.
+She has always been a bit of tech geek, and has generated income through a string of tech and project management jobs from college to the present.
 She loves the outdoors, camping, hiking, kayaking, and goes through phases of joining the hoards of bike commuters in her beloved home town.
 She goes absolutely nowhere without reading material.
-She has always loved soccer, and is sure that somewhere in her mother's basement is buried an original Timbers t-shirt.
+She has always loved soccer, is a huge fan of the Portland Thorns Football Club, and is sure that somewhere in her mother's basement is buried an original Timbers t-shirt.

 Maria was raised in the Russian Orthodox Church (OCA) and has been an active participant with the Russians, the Greeks (GOA), and the Antiochians (AOA).
 She has been a choir member, chanter, youth minister, educator, and occasional preacher; essentially any form of church ministry open to women within Eastern Orthodoxy.
 Despite a strong call to the priesthood, she remained Orthodox and focused her academic work on a contemporary argument for the ordination of women to the priesthood rooted in both tradition, liturgy as an essential place of ethical formation, and contemporary understandings of sex and gender.
 She spent a number of years blogging the topic at Dei Profundis.
 She met her wife, Elizabeth, in the Orthodox Church and they were subsequently excommunicated as a result of their relationship.
 She knows what it is like to love and lose one's community.